victor333ua/hacker_news-client/README.md

 renew index page in login/logout router.reload()
 login & oauth2 pages only on client side chakra ui with black and white themes
+## set host in package.json run dev -H ...,
+## according to cors_origin in .env on server

 #deploy
 client .env file in provider